 4 Industry HillWinston-SalemSee on map

 At Industry Hill, former factories and warehouses are now an expansive hub for creatives, entrepreneurs and fun.
 The Big Winston Warehouse houses Fiddlin’ Fish Brewing Company.
 Craft beer maker Wise Man Brewing occupies the 90-plus-year-old Angelo Brothers building.
 On weekends, live country, bluegrass and folk acts fill Earl’s, a bar and Southern kitchen.
 Broad Branch Distillery offers tours and a tasting room, while Radar Brewing Company sports a terrific beer garden.
 There’s more beer (and kombucha) at Winston Junction Market, the Saturday farmers market.
-And a pit stop at The Winston Cup Museum tops off your tank with NASCAR history.

 5 North Carolina Transportation Museum